geoschmi/Esp32-LyraT-V4.3-passthru-example-with-ALC-combination/README.md

 - Checking for left and right channel consistency through the audio path.
 - Used in conjunction with an audio test set to measure THD+N, for production line testing or performance evaluation.

+- This example has ALC initialized on top

 ## Compatibility

 This example is will run on boards marked with green checkbox.
 Please remember to select the board in menuconfig as discussed is section *Usage* below.